PEXANE2/azure-docs.tr-tr/articles/dns/delegate-subdomain-ps.md

 ---
-title: Azure PowerShell kullanarak bir Azure DNS alt etki alanı temsilcisi
+title: Delegate a subdomain - Azure PowerShell - Azure DNS
-description: Azure PowerShell kullanarak bir Azure DNS alt etki alanı temsilcisi öğrenin.
+description: With this learning path, get started delegating an Azure DNS subdomain using Azure PowerShell.
 services: dns
-author: vhorne
+author: asudbring
 ms.service: dns
 ms.topic: article
 ms.date: 2/7/2019
-ms.author: victorh
+ms.author: allensu
-ms.openlocfilehash: 4ee4d9e6390c9a091096bb7c06160b76fd8af90f
+ms.openlocfilehash: b6023adb65469dedeeba664a51917306e634146f
-ms.sourcegitcommit: d4dfbc34a1f03488e1b7bc5e711a11b72c717ada
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 06/13/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "66730281"
+ms.locfileid: "74212497"
 ---
-# <a name="delegate-an-azure-dns-subdomain-using-azure-powershell"></a>Azure PowerShell kullanarak bir Azure DNS alt etki alanı temsilcisi
+# <a name="delegate-an-azure-dns-subdomain-using-azure-powershell"></a>Delegate an Azure DNS subdomain using Azure PowerShell

-Bir DNS alt etki alanı temsilcisi için Azure PowerShell kullanabilirsiniz. Örneğin, contoso.com etki alanına aitse, adlı bir alt etki alanını devredebilirsiniz *mühendislik* başka ve ayrı bölgesine contoso.com bölgesi ayrı olarak yönetebilir.
+You can use Azure PowerShell to delegate a DNS subdomain.
+For example, if you own the contoso.com domain, you can delegate a subdomain called *engineering* to another, separate zone that you can administer separately from the contoso.com zone.

-Tercih ederseniz, kullanarak bir alt etki alanını devredebilirsiniz [Azure portalı](delegate-subdomain.md).
+If you prefer, you can delegate a subdomain using the [Azure Portal](delegate-subdomain.md).

 > [!NOTE]
-> Contoso.com, bu makalenin tamamında örnek olarak kullanılır. contoso.com yerine kendi etki alanı adınızı yazın.
+> Contoso.com is used as an example throughout this article. contoso.com yerine kendi etki alanı adınızı yazın.

 Azure aboneliğiniz yoksa başlamadan önce [ücretsiz bir hesap](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) oluşturun.